Claire Van Fossen, Student

 “My graduate education has introduced me to a wide array of opportunities from the aspects of both research and personal connections.
 I believe a master’s degree is an important step in identifying the career path that suits me the best.
 A degree from Marquette will allow me to be successful in many areas of my life.”

-Shannon Cagney, Student
+Shannon Cagney, Public Service '12

-A Life of Service Foundation Coordinator, World Gastroenterology Organisation
+Foundation Coordinator, World Gastroenterology Organisation

 “Serving others is not simply something I do, rather it is at the very core of who I am,” says Shannon.
 “I have truly been blessed with many service opportunities that have enriched my life and inspired lifelong relationships.”